-A response to a christian claiming biblical faith was rational.
+A response to a Christian claiming biblical faith is rational.

 This notion that faith is rational is a new invention recently promoted by apologists who increasingly find the irrational faith happily promoted for centuries untenable in a world that increasingly values rationality.
 This might be considered a good step in a good direction were it not so mendaciously inconsistent with what the bible says about faith.
 Until recently, faith was proudly considered to be an irrational commitment to some god, and the more the gulf between your faith an the evidence, the more virtuous you were.
 Luther called reason a “whore”, a consistent notion throughout all the history of christianity.
 Were the millions of christians consciously and proudly accepting Jesus based on this irrational faith actually damned to hell?
 Are you willing to say that, those now admitting their faith is irrational, can not be real christians?

 In the bible you actually have a man coming to Jesus to request that he heal his son.
 When Jesus asks whether he believes, he actually responds, “Lord, I believe.
 Help thou my unbelief”.
 This is biblical faith; when in doubt about the credibility of someone, ask that someone to help you believe more.
 Jesus also blesses those who believe without actually seeing the evidence rather than those who request evidence.